RenzeLou/Pick-Rank/README.md

 git clone git@github.com:allenai/natural-instructions.git data
 ```

-Since there is no official development set in the Super-NaturalInstructions, we randomly select 100 tasks from the "excluded" set as the development set to tune the hyper-parameters.
+Since there is no official development set in the Super-NaturalInstructions, we randomly select 100 tasks from the "excluded" set as the development set, a maximum of 100 instances per task, to tune the hyper-parameters.
 Please use the following script to process and split the data:

 ```bash
 sh setup_data.sh